shanecoen/the-monkees-project/README.md

 The website was tested at every single stage to ensure that it responded correctly to every device type.
 Media Queries were used where required to ensure that every aspect responded as desired with regard to image size, layout, positioning etc.

-### UX Design
+### UX Design:

 It was designed using the 5 principles of UX Design (strategy, scope, structure, skeleton and surface) in order to develop a website that fully met the users needs.

 ### Technologies Used:

-* Bootstrap 4.0 (note: all features of the Bootstrap framework that was utilisied throughtout this project was modified with my own styles in order to meet my requirements).
+* Bootstrap 4.0 (note: all features of the Bootstrap framework that were utilisied throughtout this project were modified with my own styles in order to meet my requirements).
 * HTML5
 * CSS3